GramThanos/WakeOnLAN/README.md

 ___

 ### Compile from source
-For Linux you can compile the source using GCC
+For Linux, you can compile the source using GCC
 ```bash
 gcc WakeOnLAN.c -o WakeOnLAN
 ```

-For Windows you can compile the source using MinGW
+For Windows, you can compile the source using MinGW
 ```bash
 gcc WakeOnLAN.c -o WakeOnLAN.exe -lwsock32
 ```